Did you set resolutions or goals this year – how’s your progress? By now most people have let resolutions fall by the wayside.

-Take each specific outcome goal one at a time and brainstorm how to achieve them.
-Write down anything you know or imagine could help you reach your goal.
+Take each specific outcome goal one at a time and brainstorm how to reach them.
+Write down anything you know or imagine could help you achieve your goal.
 If a thought pops in your head, write it down – no censoring or judging at this point.

 Example: Outcome Goal – Save $5,000 in 12 months

 - Eat out less